Home > Living > Jewish Festival and Events > Jewish Food Festival > FAQ

 -

-Included in your ticket are parking, event entry, performances, demos, kids’ activities, giveaways, and surprises.
+Included in your ticket are parking, event entry, performances, kids’ activities, giveaways, and surprises.

 Food and drinks are available for purchase and not included in your ticket.